Richard Atkin, Baron Atkin

-James Richard Atkin, Baron Atkin, (28 November 1867 – 25 June 1944), known from 1913 to 1919 as Sir Richard Atkin and also called Dick Atkin, was an Australian-British barrister who served as a judge of the King's Bench division of the High Court of Justice, a justice of the Court of Appeal, and finally as a lord of appeal in ordinary from 1928 until his death in 1944.
+James Richard Atkin, Baron Atkin, (28 November 1867 – 25 June 1944), known from 1913 to 1928 as Sir Richard Atkin and also called Dick Atkin, was an Australian-British barrister who served as a judge of the King's Bench division of the High Court of Justice, a justice of the Court of Appeal, and finally as a lord of appeal in ordinary from 1928 until his death in 1944.
 He is especially remembered as the judge who gave the leading judgement in the 1932 case Donoghue v Stevenson, which established the modern law of negligence in the UK and indirectly in most of the common law world.

 Early life

-Atkin was the son of Robert Travers Atkin (1841–1872) and his wife, Mary Elizabeth née Ruck (1842–1920).
+James Richard Atkin was born on 28 November 1867 to Robert Travers Atkin and Mary Elizabeth (née Ruck).
 Robert was from Kilgarriff, County Cork, Mary's father from Newington, Kent, and her mother from Merioneth, Wales.
 The couple married in 1864 and soon emigrated to Australia intending to take up sheep farming.
 However, little more than a year into their enterprise Robert was badly injured in a fall from a horse and the couple moved to Brisbane where Robert became a journalist and politician.

 Atkin was born at Ellandale cottage, Tank Street, off North Quay, Brisbane, the eldest of three sons.
 In 1871, his mother brought him and his brothers back to her own mother's house, "Pantlludw" on the River Dovey in Wales.
 His father died in Brisbane in the following year.
 Atkin was much influenced by his grandmother and acquired from her an egalitarian instinct and a distaste for sanctimonious posturing.
 His mother's sister, Amy, was the first wife of Francis Darwin, third son of Charles Darwin (1809–1882) and his wife Emma: there is a thank-you letter extant to Charles Darwin from the eleven-year-old Atkin.

 Atkin attended Friars School, Bangor, and Christ College, Brecon, and won a demyship to Magdalen College, Oxford, where he read classics and literae humaniores, enjoying playing tennis in his leisure time.
 Atkin always thought of himself as a Welshman, and was President of the London Welsh Trust from 1938 to 1944.